Multiple Sclerosis (MS)

 - Muscle weakness in the arms and legs

 - Trouble with coordination.
 You may have problems walking or standing.
-You may also be partially or completely paralyzed.
+You may also be partly or completely paralyzed.

 - Spasticity.
-The involuntary increased tone of muscles leading to stiffness and spasms.
+This is the involuntary increased tone of muscles leading to stiffness and spasms.

 - Speech problems